-I think this is I-40/55 in West Memphis, AR.
+I think this is I-40/55 in West Memphis, Ark.
 Notice the white pickup on the right that's towing 2 cars.

-On I-440, which bypasses Little Rock, AR, we look up the Arkansas River to see Little Rock in the distance.
+On I-440, which bypasses Little Rock, Ark., we look up the Arkansas River to see Little Rock in the distance.

 I-440 ends ahead and effectively becomes I-30.
 That intersection also births I-530, a spur to Pine Bluff.
 Clinton National Airport is Arkansas's biggest commercial airport.
 Its official name is Bill and Hillary Clinton National Airport/Adams Field, named for the former President and First Lady and for George Geyer Adams, a city council member who was killed during his National Guard service.
 A 2013 survey ranked this airport the worst out of 67 American airports.

 The exit from I-440 to Bankhead Drive is elevated and hits Bankhead in midair.

 Martin Luther King Road at the edge of Malvern, Ark.
 Pretty sure this used to be US 270.

 Interesting sunset on I-30 outside Texarkana, Ark.